Our Georgia Travel Guide

-Georgia is home to the oldest state park in the country and contains sixty-five endangered animal and plant species.
+This state is home to the oldest state park in the country and contains sixty-five endangered animal and plant species.
 The landscape includes the Appalachian Mountains in the north, with the Atlantic coast in the southeast.
 The state is the biggest producer of pecans, peanuts, and Vidalia onions.
 Keep reading to learn more about traveling and the attractions in this Georgia travel guide.

 First, a little history…